The story of Three Little Blackbirds…

 * We believe in supporting our community and farmers and we purchase our ingredients locally and from an organic source whenever possible.
 Check out our Products page for more information.

-We are located in beautiful Colorado just outside of Denver.
-At this time, we are only serving the Colorado area and do not ship our cakes or bakery items.
+We are located in the beautiful Pacific Northwest just outside of Portland, OR.
+At this time, we do not ship our cakes or bakery items.

 If you would like to send us a question or comment: